wzqcongcong/MouseFrog/README.md

 Let mouse move more quickly and conveniently on multi screens:

+Usage:

-Hold [Fn] and move mouse toward to your destination screen.
+Hold [Fn] and move mouse towards the destination screen.
 The mouse will jump to the center of that screen instantly :)